SarthakMakhija/tech-lessons-posts/content/en/blog/behind_the_mic_my_journey_to_delivering_a_conference_talk/index.md

 I applied the same approach to all the patterns, and soon enough, my presentation was ready.
 Initially, I drafted a list of "side points to cover" in each pattern, as seen in the image above.
 However, I refined this list by conducting timed practice sessions.
-This iterative process helped me determine which points were essential to include within the allotted timeframe.
+This iterative process helped me determine which points were essential to include within the allotted time frame.

 I moved on to the next stage, which was getting feedback on the presentation.